Yuva-Praneeth/Hand_gesture_control/README.md

-# Hand Gesture Controlled Mouse and Window Management
+#Simple Hand Gesture Controlled Mouse and Window Management

 This Python script uses OpenCV and Mediapipe to control the mouse cursor and manage windows using hand gestures.